skavuruGH/string-parse/README.md

 Usage
     perl print_min_max_strings.pl The cow jumped over the moon

-Assumptions : Should Pass the string as an input at the coomand line
+Assumptions : Should Pass the string as an input at the command line

 Unit Test :
            Input: